-- transverse side bend test specimen for a two-run technique;
+TB - transverse side bend test specimen for a two-run technique;

-The transverse state could test specimen at the transverse Charpy V-notch impact test specimen.
+KV - transverse Charpy V-notch impact test specimen.

 2 Test assemblies and tests of all types of specimens are required for both welding techniques; only one longitudinal tensile test (1TL) is required on the deposited metal test.